unChaz/sci-fi-5e/srd/classes/warlock.md

 ##### Devil’s Sight

-You can see normally in darkness, both magical and nonmagical, to a distance of 120 feet.
+You can see normally in darkness, both tek and nonmagical, to a distance of 120 feet.

 ##### Dreadful Word